openstack/kolla-ansible/doc/source/user/quickstart.rst

   Kolla provides choice of several Linux distributions in containers:

-  - Centos
+  - CentOS
   - Ubuntu
-  - Oraclelinux
+  - Oracle Linux
   - Debian
   - RHEL

-  For newcomers, we recommend to use CentOS 7 or Ubuntu 16.04.
+  For newcomers, we recommend to use CentOS 7 or Ubuntu 18.04.

   .. code-block:: console